Grilled Vegetables

 How to Store and Reheat Leftovers

 • Fridge: Leftover grilled vegetables with halloumi should be stored in the fridge, in an airtight container.
-It will keep for four to five days.
+It will keep for 3-4 days.

-• To reheat: You can just throw the leftovers in a skillet over medium heat, and heat until warmed through.
+• To reheat: You can add the leftovers to a skillet over medium heat and cook them until just warm.

 Can I Freeze This?